 Devil’s Lake State Park Beach ~ Baraboo

 A state park pass is required.
-The $28 for the park sticker is worth it just to get the view from the top of the bluffs.
+The $28 for the parking sticker is worth it to get the view from the top of the bluffs.
 Climbing the Bluffs allows you to take in the breathtaking view of the 360-acre Devil’s Lake.

-Whatever appeals to you Devil’s Lake has something for everyone.
-But if your desire is to just sit, relax and soak up the sights and sounds from your surroundings ~ feel free, it’s perfect for that also!
+Whatever appeals to you, Devil’s Lake has something for everyone.
+But if you desire to sit, relax and soak up the sights and sounds from your surroundings ~ feel free.
+It’s perfect for that also!

 Address ~ S5975 Park Rd, Baraboo, WI